keithalewis/math/lo.md

 "In a plane, given a line and a point not on it, at most one line parallel to the given line can be drawn through the point." was John Playfair's restatement of Euclid's fifth postulate.
-A prodigious amount of work was exerted over two millenia to prove that was a consequence of Euclids other axioms.
+A prodigious amount of work was exerted over two millenia to prove that this was a consequence of Euclids other axioms.
 It is not.
 One way to show a statement is not true is to provide a counterexample.